A Core Model for Choreographic Programming: CC as a Core Language: Channel Choreographies

-We now present Channel Processes (CP), the target language that choreographies in CC can be projected to.
+We now present Channel Processes (ChP), the target language that choreographies in ChC can be projected to.
 We discuss only the terms used in our work (see~\cite{CM13} for a complete presentation).